ARMmbed/mbed-os-example-socket-stats/README.md

 # Getting started with network socket statistics on Mbed OS

 This example demonstrates how you can collect statistics from network sockets.
-You can enable statistics with the `nsapi.socket-stats-enabled` configuration option:
+You can enable statistics with the `nsapi.socket-stats-enabled` configuration option in `mbed_app.json`:

 ```
 {